 - Unequal leg length

-Scoliosis screening should be done on a regular basis not only by by qualified musculoskeletal specialists but also by parents to guarantee healthy development throughout the growth and development years as early detection and treatment leads to better long-term outcomes.
-The most sensitive testing procedures to date are the Forward Bend Test (Adam’s position) as well as spinal observation and palpation.
+Scoliosis screening should be done on a regular basis not only by by qualified musculoskeletal specialists but also by parents to guarantee healthy development throughout the growth and development years, since early identification and treatment leads to better long-term outcomes.
+The most sensitive testing procedures to date are the Forward Bend Test (Adam's position), as well as spinal observation and palpation.

-The Forward Bend test involves having the child bend forward at the hips while keeping their legs straight.
-The child is instructed to reach towards the floor while the parent / examiner views the child from behind, the youngster is told to reach towards the floor.
-If there is a unilateral prominence is evident, this is clinically diagnostic of Scoliosis.
+The Forward Bend test requires the child to bend forwards at the hips while maintaining his or her legs straight.
+While the parent / examiner observes the child from behind, the youngster is told to reach towards the floor.
+If there is a unilateral prominence, this is clinically diagnostic of Scoliosis.
 The thoracic rib cage is represented by this prominence.

 Conservative scoliosis treatments have the best result when the condition is detected early and treated with appropriate and proven methods.
 By combining treatments into a program tailored for each patient and adjusted according to response, it is often possible to avoid the more unpleasant, expensive, and dangerous options

 Chiropractic management of Scoliosis is largely dependent upon the age at which it is detected as well as curvature severity.
 If it is determined that Chiropractic treatment may be beneficial for your child there are a variety of techniques which may be used to not only reduce spinal curvature but also limit its progression.